-So, if you are planning on moving to France to start your own business, (and your business is not a “startup” – because that’s a whole different matter), you will come across two types of business creation visas.
-However, you might not get what is so different about them, or which procedures you should follow in order to have the visa that best suits your situation.
+So, if you are planning on moving to France to start your own business, (and your business is not a “startup” because that’s a whole different matter), you will come across two types of business creation visas.
+These are either the “entrepreneur/profession libérale” visa or a “passeport talent création d’entreprise” visa.
+In this article, we will give you a detailed comparison of the twos, the pros and cons of each, and our own expert advice.

 Table of Contents